0xPolygon/polygon-docs/docs/zkEVM/architecture/high-level/smart-contracts/overview.md

 ## Validium stacks

-CDK validium stacks use the [cdk-validium-contracts](https://github.com/0xPolygon/cdk-validium-contracts/tree/main) which has slightly adjusted behavior to take account of validium components and CDK custom requirements.
+CDK validium stacks have slightly adjusted behavior to take account of validium components and CDK custom requirements.

-The CDK repo is a fork of the zkEVM main contracts repo and all contracts, therefore, extend from common interfaces.

 !!! important
     - A CDK validium stack starts life as a rollup stack.